abhicodes07/LazyVim/README.md

 ## Multiple configs
 <samp>If you want to use mulitple configs of Neovim and Vim such as AstroVim, LunarVim, NvChad and ofcourse LazyVim then follow the below steps. </samp>

+> **A note about cloning other configs**: <samp> Clone the repository of the config you are going to use the most in the default directory of Neovim `~/.config/nvim` and clone the other repository's of different configs into their respective directories with thier names similar to thier configs.</samp>
+>
+><samp> for example, if you use want to use NvChad on daily basis then clone it's repository into default directory `~/.config/nvim` and if you want to use LunarVim also then clone it's repository into following directory `~/.config/LunarVim` </samp>